danlliu/thisisallmadeup/README.md

 - `uGH...H`: channels the inner frustration of Nonexistence into the first register (sets the first register to negative the number of `H`s in the instruction)
-- `h, hh, hhh, ...`: warp locations created by the interaction of Reality and Nonexistence. each warp location allows program execution to jump forward to the nearest corresponding warp location. progam execution cannot jump back, as this can cause a break in the Nonexistence continuum, overloading Reality with things we just don't want to worry about
+- `h, hh, hhh, ...`: warp locations created by the interaction of Reality and Nonexistence. each warp location allows figment compilation to jump forward to the nearest corresponding warp location if the two registers specified have the same value. progam execution cannot jump back, as this can cause a break in the Nonexistence continuum, overloading Reality with things we just don't want to worry about
 - `joe who`, `your conscience`: copies the values of the two specified registers to the memory of `joe who` or `your